rubixcube199/dots-hyprland/README.md

  ## Setup
  - This eww config only works properly in `~/.config/eww`
  - Start eww with `eww daemon`
- - To open the top bar, run `eww open bar`
+ - To open top bar: `eww open bar`
- - To open the Windows bar, run `eww open winbar` (`windoes`/`hybrid` branch)
+ - To open the Windows bar: `eww open winbar` (`windoes`/`hybrid` branch)
- - To open the bottom line, run `eww open bottomline` (so that the music window opens if you click the bottom edge of the screen)
+ - To open the bottom line: `eww open bottomline` (so that the music window opens if you click the bottom edge of the screen)
- - Open the overview and wait 10 seconds (for it to generate app search cache, or icons won't show properly)
+ - Open the overview (middle-click workspaces) and wait 10 seconds (for it to generate app search cache, or icons won't show properly)
  ## Usage
  - Music controls: Middle-click for Play/Pause, Right-click for Next track, scroll to change volume
  - To open the Overview, middle/right-click the workspace indicators or run `eww open overview`
- - You can type to search in overview!
+ - In overview, type to search apps (see more below)
  ## Search
  - Type normally to search apps
  - Type something beginning with a number and it'll be calculated (`qalc` is used for backend)